wooozihui/HumorReject/README.md

 ---

 ## Citation 📝
-If you use HumorReject in your research, please cite:
+If you like this work, please leave us a ⭐ and consider cite our paper:
 ```bibtex
 @misc{wu2025humorrejectdecouplingllmsafety,
       title={HumorReject: Decoupling LLM Safety from Refusal Prefix via A Little Humor},